 MTD operates in phases.
 VAT came first, Income Tax follows in April 2026, and Corporation Tax requirements begin in April 2026 for larger companies.

-MTD VAT Requirements for Law Firms
+Key MTD Requirements for Solicitors

 Income Tax MTD: April 2026 Start